mleku/realy/readme.md

 - reverse proxy tool with support for Go vanity imports and nip-05 npub DNS verification and own TLS certificates

+## CGO and secp256k1 signatures library

+By default, Go will usually be configured with `CGO_ENABLED=1`.
+This selects the use of the C library from bitcoin core, which does signatures and verifications much faster (4x and better) but complicates the build process as you have to install the library beforehand.
+There is instructions in [p256k/README.md](p256k/README.md) for doing this.

+In order to disable the use of this, you must set the environment variable `CGO_ENABLED=0` and it the Go compiler will automatically revert to using the btcec based secp256k1 signatures library.

+    export CGO_ENABLED=0
+    cd cmd/realy
+    go build .

+This will build the binary and place it in cmd/realy and then you can move it where you like.

 ## Export and Import functions

 You can export everything in the event store through the default http://localhost:3337 endpoint